Good Karma Projects are volunteer travel adventures for women with optional media-making training and missions, while on

 Our projects stem from the practice of Karma Yoga, selfless service, simply giving back without expecting anything in return.
-We believe this spirit and practices saves our world and heals our suffering.
-We are a international network of friends donating our skills for causes we believe in.
+We believe this spirit and practice saves our world and gives our life meaning.
+We are an international network of friends donating our skills for causes we believe in.
 Our intention is to empower women around the world by training them in media, creating safe space to share their stories, and give them opportunities to donate their time to help others.
 We create media by women, about women and for humanity.